 2. You lived outside of Canada with your spouse, common-law partner or parent who employed in/with any of the mentioned above.

 It is advised to record all your time spent outside of Canada in a travel journal to accurately calculate your physical presence in Canada.

-NOTE: You will not be eligible for exception if you were employed as a locally engaged person.
+NOTE: You will not be eligible for an exception if you were employed as a locally engaged person.